adjust-icon

 Add the following line at the beginning of your app's .js file:

-import { Adjust, AdjustEvent, AdjustConfig } from "react-native-adjust";
+import { Adjust, AdjustConfig } from "react-native-adjust";

 3. Initialize the Adjust SDK